 These guidelines must be easily found from the home page and must be accessible without a login.

 The guidelines must be in HTML format (preferred) or PDF format (displayed in the browser without requiring a download).
 We will not accept any other file formats.

 Agents should read our recommendations and always inform us when their guidelines page changes locations.

-If they charge fees for any aspect of representation (including editing services) or the submission process (such as reading fees), they do not qualify.
+If they charge fees for any aspect of representation (including editing services) or the submission process (such as reading fees or expedited response fees), they do not qualify.

 The agent must not charge a commission rate higher than the standard rates (10-15% domestic/20-30% subsidiary).

-The agent and members of the agency's staff must not misrepresent themselves, their services, or their backgrounds.
+The agent and members of the agency's staff must not misrepresent themselves, their services, commissions, or fees, or their backgrounds.